Ljubav (Bojana Vunturišević album): Background

 Following the release of her debut album Daljine under Mascom Records in 2017, Vunturišević released a standalone single, titled "Promašaj", in June 2019 through Bassivity Digital.
-The single was subsequently taken off the music platforms by the company Tim Drum Music, which is associated with Mascom and is supposed to represent artist's copyright.
-According to Vunturišević, TDM was negligent with her music and enforced censorship on her work outside Mascom.
+The single was subsequently taken off the music platforms by company Tim Drum Music, which is associated with Mascom and is supposed to represent artist's copyright.
+Subsequently, Vunturišević stated that TDM was negligent with her music and enforced censorship on her work outside Mascom, which made her take a break from releasing music.

-After eventually reaching a settlement with TDM, Vunturišević made her comeback with the release of the album's lead single "Money" in May 2021 through Bassivity Digital.
-Subsequently, in June 2022, the track "Madrina" was presented at the Skale pop music festival in Herceg Novi108587 The album's title track, "Ljubav", was released as the second single in December of the following year.
+After eventually reaching a settlement with TDM in March 2020, Vunturišević made her comeback with the release of the album's lead single "Money" in May 2021 through Bassivity Digital.
+The single was released alongside a music video, which was directed by Ivan Stojiljković.
+Vunturišević described it as the biggest production experience in her career so far.
+The video displays images of opulence, which correspond to the song's lyrics and Vunturišević's concept of "capitalistic blues".

+Subsequently, in June 2022, "Madrina" was presented at the Skale pop music festival in Herceg Novi.
+The album's title track, "Ljubav", was released as the third single in December of the following year.
 The song samples "Počnimo ljubav ispočetka" by jazz singer Beti Đorđević.
 "Ljubav" was enlisted by Balkanrock among the top 10 regional singles of 2022.
+Nikola Stojanović directed the music video for the single, which features scenes from her hometown Kostolac and recordings of her parents' wedding, symbolizing the sense of community and the idea of "pure love".

 Promotion

-In March 2023, Vunturišević announced her solo concert in Belgrade Youth Center for April 13.
-She is also set to performer at MENT showcase festival in Ljubljana, Slovenia in late March.
+On 30 March, Vunturišević performed at the MENT showcase festival in Ljubljana, Slovenia.
+The music video for the track "Care", directed by Nikola Stojanović, was released on 8 April.
+It showcases a relationship breakup through depiction of traditional mourning rituals native to Serbia.
+The video has been described as the "juncture of tradition and pop culture" by Nova.rs.
+On April 12 and 13, Vunturišević held sold-out shows at the Belgrade Youth Center.